jotech/gapseq/README.md

 cd gapseq
 ```

+## Quickstart
-## Quickstart (performs the prediction of network candidate reactions, draft model construction and gapfilling)
+ This performs the prediction of network candidate reactions, builds a draft model construction and performs gap filling.
 ```
 ./gapseq doall dat/myb71.fna
 ```